nehaljwani/team.exiv2.org/book/IMaEA.md

 In this way, new lens definitions can be added to "MillsScript" without touching anything in Exiv2.

-I can't work on Exiv2 and M2Lscript.
+I don't have enough time to work on both Exiv2 and M2Lscript.
 Perhaps a new maintainer will take responsibility for Exiv2 and allow me to retire.
 M2Lscript will be my swansong technology project.

 ### Purpose and Scope of this book